The-Microservice-Dungeon/docs/docs/rules/mining.md

 Upon depletion a new resource spawns at a random location on the map.

-If a Robot mines with a full Inventory, all mined resources are lost to space.
+If a robot mines with a full Inventory, all mined resources are lost to space.

-Multiple robots can mine at the same room, with no Upper limit.
+Multiple robots can mine at the same room and the same resource spot, with no upper limit.